TedDaBigDawg/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 8-James_Bond is giving no permission to the owner and the group owner and all permissions to other users

 Script 9-John_Doe is all permissions to the owner read and execute permissions to the group owners and write and execute permissions to other users

+Script 10-mirro_permissions is mirroring the permissions of the file olleh to hello file